dxw/playbook/src/staff-handbook/when-and-where-you-work.md

 We encourage people in internal facing roles to take part in dxw time activities to contribute to our culture and to improve our ways of working.

-### dxw time
+## dxw time

-We regularly come together to work on our own projects and processes, most often on a Friday.
+We regularly come together to work on our own projects and processes.

 This dxw time is important for us to maintain our strong culture and identity, and to improve our practices, separate from the clients we work for.